 I am a born-again, evangelical Christian.
 The institutional church says I’m not, that I am a heretic.
 Why?
 It’s creeds have the Trinity doctrine in them.
 Those creeds say that no matter what a person believes about Jesus, if that person does not believe in the deity of Christ, that Jesus is God, co-equal with God the Father, that person is not a genuine Christian and therefore is not saved.
 I say that’s a bunch of rubbish!

 I was saved when I was thirteen years old by believing in Jesus as my Savior who died for my sins on the cross.
 I then prayed with my Sunday school teacher, asking Jesus to come into my life.
 Five years later I went to college and began attending a Bible church.
 It was very serious about theology and learning the Bible.
 That’s where I was taught the Trinity doctrine, that God is three Persons and Jesus is one of them.
 I believed that for the next twenty years.
 But that had nothing to do with me being a “born-again Christian.”
-Believing in Jesus as my Savior and making him Lord of my life is what caused God to make me a child of God, and that’s what keeps me that way.
+Believing in Jesus Christ as my risen Savior and making him Lord of my life is what caused God to make me a child of God, and that’s what keeps me that way.

 One day I was reading Jesus’ Olivet Discourse in Matthew 24.
 I knew the text well because I specialized in the study of Bible prophecy.
 Then I read a much beloved text of mine, in which Jesus said about his future second coming, “But of that day and hour no one knows, not even the angels of heaven, nor the Son, but the Father alone” (Matthew 24.36; cf. Mark 13.32).
 At that moment a light went on inside of me.
 But before I tell you about it, I need to explain about belief in “the deity of Christ.”